SA scraps plan to lift all border measures

-South Australia has scrapped a plan to lift all its remaining border restrictions next month amid the spike in coronavirus cases in Victoria.
+South Australia has scrapped plans to lift its remaining border restrictions with Premier Steven Marshall increasingly concerned over the spike in coronavirus cases in Victoria.

-Premier Steven Marshall says the July 20 date to lift quarantine measures for Victoria, NSW and the ACT has been abandoned on the latest health advice.
+SA has abandoned the July 20 date to lift quarantine measures for Victoria, NSW and the ACT based on the latest health advice.

-He says SA may move separately on NSW and the ACT, but no date has yet been set with the state’s transition committee to consider that issue on Friday.
+Mr Marshall says the state may move separately on NSW and the ACT, but no date has been set with the local transition committee to consider that issue on Friday.

-The premier says SA can’t take any decision to lift border restrictions with Victoria in the current circumstances.

-“We are increasingly concerned about the outbreaks which are occurring in Victoria,” he told reporters on Tuesday.
+“We are increasingly concerned about the outbreaks which are occurring in Victoria,” the premier told reporters on Tuesday.

-“At this stage, we cannot possibly lift that border (with Victoria) on the 20th July as we were hoping to do.”
+“At this stage, we cannot possibly lift that border on the 20th July as we were hoping to do.”

 Mr Marshall said the decision would also mean any AFL teams coming into South Australia from Victoria would be required to isolate for two weeks, as well as any returning SA teams that played in Melbourne.